yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 ```
 {: file='_config.yml'}

-- languages: A list of languages you want to support.
+- `languages`: A list of languages you want to support.
-- default_lang: The default fallback language.
+- `default_lang`: The default fallback language.
-- exclude_from_localization: Specifies a regex string for root files/folders to exclude from localization.
+- `exclude_from_localization`: Specifies a regex string for root files/folders to exclude from localization.
-- parallel_localization: A boolean value that specifies whether to parallelize multilingual processing during the build process.
+- `parallel_localization`: A boolean value that specifies whether to parallelize multilingual processing during the build process.
-- lang_from_path: A boolean value.
+- `lang_from_path`: A boolean value.
 If set to 'true', it automatically recognizes and uses the language code from the path string of a post's Markdown file, even if the 'lang' attribute is not specified in the YAML front matter.

 > The [official Sitemap protocol documentation](https://www.sitemaps.org/protocol.html#location) states the following:
 >